Aurimas-stack/React-Redux-Typescript-Project-Box-Shadow-Generator-App/README.md

 - User can see inset button for setting shadow inset, he can unset the shadow by pressing the same button.
 - User can reset options, and copy the needed CSS to clipboard by pressing buttons.
 - User can see output of the CSS options which he can manually copy.
 - User can choose colour by using input type="color".
-Colour is displayed next to the picker and, in the general output.
+Colour is displayed next to the picker and in the general output.
 - User can see element ("box") and the element's shadow.